Types of nappies

 - You’ll probably need at least 24 nappies

-- Some cloth nappies have velcro or snap closures, so you don’t need nappy pins
+- Come in a range of sizes and styles – many have velcro or snap closures, so you don’t need nappy pins

 - Reusable, so you’ll need to clean, wash and dry them

-- You’ll need a nappy bucket to soak the dirty nappies
+- You may need a nappy bucket to soak dirty nappies

 - Convenient and easy to use